NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 Selected topics in software engineering at an advanced level.
 Content will vary.
 Topics will be posted on the department web site at least one month prior to the beginning of the course.
-One of the goals of this course is for life-long learning, through reading papers from the literature and discussing them in class.
+One of the goals of this course is to prepare students for life-long learnging, through reading papers from the literature and discussing them in class.

 |CS4093||Team Software Development Project||4 ch (3C)|

 The application of sound software engineering techniques to a problem in a practical setting.
 This course involves a relatively large software project, done in a team (with proper team management).
 A real "client" shall be involved, from whom the requirements have to be gathered, and to whom quality product and documentation have to be delivered.
 This course is normally completed during the student's final year of study.

 Explores the design and analysis of parallel algorithms on distributed and hybrid computing clusters.
 Development work on local and remote computing platforms with a high level computing language and message passing libraries such as OpenMP and MPI will provide the core of the course.

 Prerequisite: CS 3123.

 |CS4123||Topics in High‐Performance Computing and Visualization (O)||4 ch (3C)|

 Advanced level discussions chosen from current research topics in computation techniques, high-performance computing or visualization.
 The course will involve presentations and written reports.